 8. Sekayu Waterfall

 If you are on your way to Terengganu, it is likely that you will hear locals boasting about Sekayu Waterfall, one of the most popular tourist attractions in the northeast of Kuala Lumpur.
 Located within the Sekayu Recreational Forest in Kuala Berang, the waterfall is a fantastic sight to behold.
 While it is an excellent place to visit with children, one should definitely stop and spend at least half a day in this amazing park and at Sekayu Waterfall.
+Do not get overexcited seeing the beauty of this place, and follow the safety instructions.

 Location: Hutan Lipur, Sekayu, 21700 Kuala Berang, Terengganu